Our monthly bill for Internet service went up this past month.

 Bill Shark says that they have an 85% success rate negotiating bills for cable TV, wireless phones, satellite TV, Internet access, satellite radio, and home security.

 In my experience, I’ve found that to be true.
 If you look at my Bill Shark account below, you can see it says we’ve saved $336.40 since we started using the service.

-I submitted my bill to them in March.
+I submitted my Internet bill to them in March of last year.
 At the time they weren’t able to secure an ongoing reduction in our bill since our bill was already relatively low.
 They were able to get us a $10 one time credit, however.

-In October of this year, they went to work again on our bill.
+In October of last year, they went to work again on our bill again.
 This time they secured a $10/month reduction in our bill for 1 year, coming out to a total of $120 saved for the year.

-It should be noted that the hard-fought savings on my account of $130 wasn’t free.
-The savings were reduced by 40% to pay the costs for the Bill Shark service, so our total savings for using Bill Shark was $78.
-We paid Bill Shark via two separate invoices totaling $52.
+It should be noted that the hard-fought savings on my account of $336.40 were not free.
+The savings were reduced by 40% to pay the costs for the Bill Shark service, so our total savings for using Bill Shark was $201.84.
+We paid Bill Shark via three separate invoices totaling $134.56.

 - Cost: 40% of annual savings (up to 2 years).